“…one of the best Christmas stories I have read.”–5-star on Goodreads from Dianne.

 Sneak Peek from Unexpectedly in Love…

-I adore the holiday season.
-Not just because of my festive name, Joy Noelle Evans, and because my birthday falls on June 25 halfway to Christmas, but because I believe the holidays bring everyone together, highlighting their innate kindness and generosity.
+I adored the holiday season.
+Not just because of my festive name, Joy Noelle Evans, and because my birthday fell on a date halfway to Christmas, but because I believed the holidays brought everyone together, highlighting their innate kindness and generosity.

 Today, however, I wasn’t feeling my usual level of holiday joy.
-I also wasn’t feeling the tips of my fingers, due to the frigid December air here in the town of Christmas Mountain.
+I also wasn’t feeling the tips of my fingers, due to the frigid December air here in the town of Christmas Mountain, Colorado.
 The colored lights I was stringing along the eaves kept tangling, leaving me frustrated.

 As I contemplated the lights again, I caught a glimpse of my seven-year-old son as he tore by with his elbow out—a sure sign he was attempting another running wrestling flop onto the inflatable snowman sitting in the front yard.